-Fish pie is a traditional British dish, and what it lacks in glamour, it more than makes up in simplicity, taste, and comfort.For this fish pie recipe I have used salmon, haddock, and smoked haddock – but you can substitute these for almost any seafood; cod, prawns, pollack or even mussels all work well too.
-I do however strongly recommend the inclusion of a smoked fish though, the smokey taste cuts through the mash and creamy sauce and adds greater depth to the dish.The only constant ingredients in traditional fish pie recipes are potatoes and white fish – so within reason you can experiment a little – adding brocolli or even cut boiled eggs is common too!As the potatoes are going to be mashed, floury potatoes like Maris Piper or King Edwards work best.
+Fish pie is a traditional British dish that is often made with a mixture of white fish, such as cod or haddock, and other seafood, such as prawns or scallops.
+It's perfect for cold evenings or as comfort food.For this fish pie recipe, I have used salmon, haddock, and smoked haddock – but you can substitute these for almost any seafood; cod, prawns, pollack or even mussels all work well too.
+I do however strongly recommend the inclusion of smoked fish though, the smokey taste cuts through the mash and creamy sauce and adds greater depth to the dish.The only constant ingredients in traditional fish pie recipes are potatoes and white fish – so within reason, you can experiment a little – adding broccoli or even boiled eggs is common too!Haddock and cod are both good sources of protein and other nutrients, such as omega-3 fatty acids and vitamin B12.
+They are also low in fat and calories, making them a healthy choice for many people.As the potatoes are going to be mashed, floury potatoes like Maris Piper or King Edwards work best.

 - 300 g fish/shellfish